Student Code of Conduct (Policy 3.090)

 In an emergency, the College may waive, suspend, alter, or amend any policies, procedures, or guidelines to ensure the safety of students, employees, guests and the community.
 The decision whether to take Emergency Administrative Action is vested within the discretion of the Vice President for Student Affairs, or designee.

 In cases of conduct violations, within two working days of the Emergency Administrative Action, a letter of alleged violation(s) will be provided to the student by the Vice President of Student Affairs or designee.
-The Student Conduct Officer handling the matter will schedule a meeting within seven working days after the letter has been presented to the student.
+The Office of Student Conduct will schedule a meeting within seven working days after the letter has been presented to the student.
 Pending the meeting, the Vice President of Student Affairs, (or designee) may modify the conditions of the emergency administrative action.

 If a student appears to pose a risk of danger or disruption to the community or any individual, emergency administrative action may be taken based on the recommendation from the College’s Behavioral Intervention Team, including the removal of the individual from College premises by law enforcement.
 This action does not require an admission of responsibility on the part of the accused student.